lorenzo-asquini/RAM-with-Arduino/README.md

 # RAM-with-Arduino
-> Create your RAM with basics components and your Arduino
+> Create your RAM with basic components and your Arduino.

 ## Table of Contents
 * [General Information](#general-information)